WCGSystemsTeam/kmLocator_Privacy_policy/README.md

 If you would at any time like to review or change the information in your account or terminate your account, you can:
   Contact the Transport Infrastructure Branch's Systems Team for assistance Upon your request to terminate your account, we will deactivate or delete your account and information from our active databases.
 However, we may retain some information in our files to prevent fraud, troubleshoot problems, assist with any investigations, enforce our legal terms and/or comply with applicable legal requirements.
-If you have questions or comments about your privacy rights, you may email us at Danielle.LeRoux@westerncape.gov.za.
+If you have questions or comments about your privacy rights, you may email us at wcg.systems@icloud.com.
 8. CONTROLS FOR DO-NOT-TRACK FEATURES
 Most web browsers and some mobile operating systems and mobile applications include a Do-Not-Track ('DNT') feature or setting you can activate to signal your privacy preference not to have data about your online browsing activities monitored and collected.
 At this stage, no uniform technology standard for recognising and implementing DNT signals has been finalised.
 As such, we do not currently respond to DNT browser signals or any other mechanism that automatically communicates your choice not to be tracked online.
 If a standard for online tracking is adopted that we must follow in the future, we will inform you about that practice in a revised version of this Privacy Notice.
 9. DO OTHER REGIONS HAVE SPECIFIC PRIVACY RIGHTS?